 Union is a somewhat small city located in the state of South Carolina.
 With a population of 8,045 people and five constituent neighborhoods, Union is the 51st largest community in South Carolina.

 Union is an extremely ethnically-diverse city.
 The people who call Union home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Union residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Union include Irish, English, Scottish, and Scots-Irish.
+Important ancestries of people in Union include English, German, Scottish, and Scots-Irish.

 The most common language spoken in Union is English.
 Other important languages spoken here include Spanish and French.